SujeethFoundation/sujeethfoundation.github.io/_posts/2025-03-06-Spotlight-Dave-Dabate.markdown

 - **Manage your business.** If something needs to get done, schedule time for it—otherwise, it won’t happen.
 - **Adaptability is key.** You won’t always succeed on the first try, but the ability to adjust and improve will make you stronger.
 - **Incorporate feedback immediately.** When someone offers guidance, show them that their investment in you is worth it by implementing changes right away.

+{% include note.html content="Lesson - Investing in Success: Actively seek mentors, apply their knowledge, and maintain a commitment to lifelong learning.
+If you're the smartest in the room, challenge yourself to grow by seeking new opportunities." %}

 ## From College to Career: The Importance of Preparation
 Dave admits that he wasn’t the best student in college—he spent more time hiking than studying.
 But he quickly realized that preparation is everything.
 “Studying in college is very similar to how one should prepare before any meeting,” he explains.
 Whether it’s a class or a client presentation, showing up unprepared is never an option.
 Observing how others operate and borrowing their best practices can help you refine your own approach over time.